SaraMathews/swedish_forest_text_adventure/README.md

 - My mentor Daisy McGirr
 - https://pypi.org/project/colorama/
 - The text adventure game is in some parts inspired by Lord of The Rings.
-- All three riddles is taken from "The Hobbit: An Unexpected Journey".
+- All three riddles are taken from "The Hobbit: An Unexpected Journey".

 Inspiration was taken from
 - https://www.askpython.com/python/text-based-adventure-game